-The KG curriculum covers phonetics, numbers, computers, colours and drawing, singing and music, art and handicrafts, and physical education.
-Students’ language skills, social skills and character development are guided using theme topics that introduce them to: the body, family and friends, home, school and play, days and months, seasons and weather, health and hygiene, safety, good manners, sharing and respecting property, and plants and animals.
+The KG curriculum covers phonetics, numbers, science development, computers, colors, and drawing, singing and music, art and handicrafts, and physical education.
+Students’ language skills, social skills, and character development are guided using theme topics that introduce them to the body, family and friends, home, school, and play, days and months, seasons and weather, health and hygiene, safety, good manners, sharing and respecting property, and plants and animals.

-Our Primary Science curriculum SCIIS3, is a hands-on curriculum that develops scientific critical thinking skills, and we adopt a selection of American and British series of textbooks for formal Mathematics, English and Social Studies.
+Our Primary curriculum is a hands-on curriculum that develops scientific critical thinking skills in a cultural preservative context, and we adopt a selection of American textbooks for formal Mathematics, English and Social Studies and Science.

 The teachers use a variety of direct instruction, activity based, co-operative and mostly experiential.
 All of these techniques incorporate differentiation.

 Co-operative learning sometimes called small-group learning, is an instructional strategy in which small groups of students work together on a common task.
 The task can be as simple as solving a multi-step math problem together, or as complex as developing a design for a new kind of school.
-In some cases, each group member is individually accountable for part of the task; in other cases, group members work together without formal roles assigned.
 Successful group learning incorporates the following: Positive interdependence, Face-to-face interaction, Individual and group accountability, Group behaviors.

-Arabic, Islamic Studies and Arabic Social Studies teachers follow the teaching method afforded to them by ADEC and the UAE Ministry of education for native Arabic speakers with second and third language Arabic options available for non-native speakers.
-Each department works closely together to promote a curriculum that respects and preserves the national identity of the culture, heritage, values and traditions of the United Arab Emirates.
+Arabic, Islamic Studies and Arabic Social Studies teachers follow the teaching method afforded to them by ADEK and the UAE Ministry of education for native Arabic speakers with second and third language Arabic options available for non-native speakers.
+Each department works closely together to promote a curriculum that respects and preserves the national identity of the culture, heritage, values, and traditions of the United Arab Emirates.

 Students are exposed to a variety of assessment structures including projects, quizzes, discussion, presentations, film, report writing, surveys and practical’s.
 These structures are closely aligned to parallel the requirements of assessment that students will experience at university after they graduate from MADAR International School.